The Photoshop CC 2018 tutorials in this article will cover the most noteworthy new features released in this latest update.

 Select & Mask Enhancements

-- Improved algorithm that provides more accurate and realistic results when subtracting the foreground when
+- The improved algorithm that provides more accurate and realistic results when subtracting the foreground when

-the foreground and background color are visually similar.
+the foreground and background colors are visually similar.

 - Improved blending of original selection and matting results (refining “eats into” less of the image)